ziggityzaggity/Chess/README.md

 Just download the files and run chess.py, will require pygame and parse modules to be installed (via pip.
 In the chess directory type "py -m pip install -r requirements.txt".
 Only the textures are necessary, screenshots and config file are not.

 ## Appreciations:
-Per the CS50 course website and its gallery of projects for the previous year, I was able to see the creations of other students with the same idea to create a chess program.

-The piece textures and where I learned to use pygame are courtesy of [Eddie Sharick and his tutorial](https://www.youtube.com/watch?v=EnYui0e73Rs).

 Thanks to [W3Schools](https://www.w3schools.com/) and [GeeksforGeeks](https://www.geeksforgeeks.org/) for all the information and resources that they provide.